Review: Praises – In This Year: Ten of Swords

 The lyrical delivery and themes hover around this mystifying non-place, with slight variations in tone lending the album emotional diversity.
 Where Crowe’s dry, flat voice reads as endearing on “Welcome Home,” the preceding track, “Prey,” offers a more sinister tone.
 The jabbing synths and echo already present a darker mood, and the vocals only capitalize on this.
 “Starving tonight,” Crowe repeats, hiccuping on the “-ing” as if she’s struggling for air in the recording booth before she dips into her low register for one of the album’s snarliest moments.

 “Run” is one of the album’s few missteps, as it forgoes the electronics for an alt-rock-leaning composition for guitar and voice.
 The melody is fine, and Crowe’s airy guitar tone matches the rest of In This Year in texture, but overall, it feels like the track is more of an unfinished demo than a full-fledged track among the rest.
 So, too, final track “Closer” feels fleeting in its focus on gliding, aimless piano lines.
 Especially as a finale, it doesn’t live up to the metallic-laced art-pop that so much of the album excelled in.

 Crowe has found a lane, and on In This Year, she races down its unifying center.
 What the album might lack in range, it more than makes up for in atmosphere; where it forgoes bombast, it revels in eeriness.
-Picking apart some of the muddy lyrical passages might prove a welcome task for listeners willing to dive deep into Crowe’s world otherwise, the album functions well as a forced entry into darkness and an unnamable despair. –Connor Lockie
+Picking apart some of the muddy lyrical passages might prove a welcome task for listeners willing to dive deep into Crowe’s world otherwise, the album functions well as a forced entry into darkness and an unnamable despair. –Audrey Lockie